Department of Biology

 Huntingdon’s science laboratories and classrooms are housed in historic Bellingrath Hall, which features spacious labs filled with light and advanced instrumentation.
 Field trips and research take advantage of Alabama’s diverse natural habitats and may offer glimpses of a number of rare and endangered species.
 The College’s membership in the Marine Environmental Sciences Consortium allows for a minor in Marine Science.
-Road trips and travel/study experiences are part of Huntingdon’s biological science programs.
+Road trips and regional travel/study experiences are part of Huntingdon’s biological science programs.

 Our alumni include teachers, environmental scientists, researchers, health professionals, veterinarians, and wildlife biologists.
 In recent years, graduates have studied medicine, dentistry, pharmacy, chiropractic, optometry, physician’s assistant, cell and molecular biology, nursing, ecology, conservation, and law.